Law FAQ: Why would I want a revocable living trust?

 CEDs allow landowners to create and grant a property easement to a land trust or other non-profit and deduct the value of the easement form their income taxes, all while maintaining full control and ownership of the property.
 The amount of the deduction is determined by the decrease in value of the property from before the easement to after.

 Example: Farmer John owns 100 undeveloped acres near a growing town.
 John decides to donate a conservation easement to ABC Land Trust.
 The easement simply restricts John from developing the property into residential or commercial development, which he never intended to do anyway.
 Essentially, John and his family and his heirs can still farm, hunt, fish, ride ATVs and otherwise enjoy the outdoors on the land as they had always planned.
-Indeed, the great part is that John still owns and controls his land.
-He can even still sell the land as encumbered by the easement.
-He has only donated the right (and the value associated with the right) to development the land.
+Indeed, … Read the rest

 Patterson Bray — Law FAQ Series: Submit Your Legal Questions!